The Sound of Music (film): Historical accuracy

 The von Trapp family lost most of its wealth during the worldwide depression of the early 1930s, when the Austrian national bank folded.
 In order to survive, the family dismissed the servants and began taking in boarders.
 They also started singing onstage to earn money, a fact that caused the proud Georg much embarrassment.
 In the film, the von Trapp family hike over the Alps from Austria to Switzerland to escape the Nazis, which would not have been possible; Salzburg is over two hundred miles from Switzerland.
 The von Trapp villa, however, was only a few kilometers from the Austria–Germany border, and the final scene shows the family hiking on the Obersalzberg near the German town of Berchtesgaden, within sight of Adolf Hitler's Kehlsteinhaus Eagle's Nest retreat.
-In reality, the family simply walked to the local train station and boarded a train to Italy.
-The Trapps were entitled to Italian citizenship since Georg had been born in Zadar, Dalmatia, Austria-Hungary, which had been annexed by Italy after World War I. They were able to emigrate to the United States on their Italian passports.
+In reality, the family simply walked to the local train station and boarded a train to Italy, from which they travelled to Switzerland, France, and London.
+The Trapps were entitled to Italian citizenship since Georg had been born in Zadar, Dalmatia, Austria-Hungary, which had been annexed by Italy after World War I. From London they emigrated to the United States on their Italian passports.

-The character Max Detweiler, the scheming family music director, is fictional.
-The von Trapps' family priest, the Reverend Franz Wasner, was their musical director for over twenty years and accompanied them when they left Austria.
+Like in the musical, Max Detweiler acted as the family's scheming music director in the film.
+He is based on the Reverend Fr.
+Franz Wasner, a secular clergyman who was their musical director for over 20 years while also serving as the family chaplain and accompanied them when they left Austria.
 The character of Friedrich, the second oldest child in the film version, was based on Rupert, the oldest of the real von Trapp children.
 Liesl, the oldest child in the film, was based on Agathe von Trapp, the second oldest in the real family.
-The names and ages of the children were changed, in part because the third child, who would be portrayed as "Louisa", was also named Maria, and producers thought that it would be confusing to have two characters called Maria in the film.
-The von Trapp family had no control over how they were depicted in the film and stage musical, having given up the rights to their story to a German producer in the 1950s who then sold the rights to American producers.
-Robert Wise met with Maria von Trapp and made it clear, according to a memo to Richard Zanuck, that he was not making a "documentary or realistic movie" about her family, and that he would make the film with "complete dramatic freedom" in order to produce a "fine and moving film", one they could all be proud of.
+The names and ages of the children were changed, in part because the third child was also named Maria, so the producers changed her name to Louisa because they thought that it would be confusing to have two characters called Maria in the film.
+The von Trapp family had no control over how they were depicted in the film and stage musical, having given up the rights to their story to a German producer in the 1950s who then sold them to American producers.
+Robert Wise met with Maria von Trapp and made it clear, according to a memo to Richard Zanuck, that he was not making a "documentary or realistic movie" about her family, and that he would make the film with "complete dramatic freedom" in order to produce a "fine and moving film", one that they could all be proud of.